 This method is one of the most recommended treatments for blepharospasm and the treatment is a temporary relief lasting for about four months.

-Axillary Hyperhidrosis is excessive perspiration especially in the armpit and botox is a suggested treatment method for that.
-Small injections are given in the armpit area so that the nerves get paralyzed and signals are send to the sweat glands that develop sweat are blocked.
-Sweating is stopped by stopping the nerve signals.
-It should be remembered that the effect of this procedure lasts not life long but for around three to six months and a patient who has this problem usually needs around three Botox treatments in a year if he or she wants to have the excessive sweating to be stopped in their area.
+Axillary hyperhidrosis is excessive sweating, especially in the armpits, and Botox is a recommended treatment for this.
+A small injection into the armpit paralyzes the nerves and sends signals to sweat glands that develop into sweat.
+Sweating can be stopped by stopping nerve signals, but it should be remembered that the effects of this procedure do not last for life, but about three to six months.
+Patients who have this problem need three Botox treatments if they want to stop the excessive sweat in their environment.

 Botox injections are used to treat a condition in the shoulder and neck area called cervical dystonia, in which muscles are wasted, leading to uncomfortable posture and jerky movements.